seejwy/skapi-doc/database-advanced/README.md

 })
 ```

-In this example, the query includes a period at the end of the index name, 'Band.'.
-This allows you to query the next hierarchy of the compound index name as a string value.
-Since the value is an empty string and the condition is set to "more than", this will retrieve all records that fall under the index name of 'Band.'.
+In this example, the query includes a period at the end of the index `name`, 'Band.'.
+This allows you to query the following index of the compound index name as a `string` value.
+Since the `value` is an empty string and the condition is set to "more than", this will retrieve all records where the index `name` begins with 'Band.'.

 You can also query albums by artist name.
 For example, you can query all albums by artist names starting with "Asian" like this: